eKoopmans/html2pdf.js/README.md

 #### Page-breaks

 You may add `html2pdf`-specific page-breaks to your document by adding the CSS class `html2pdf__page-break` to any element (normally an empty `div`).
+For React elements, use `className=html2pdf__page-break`.
 During PDF creation, these elements will be given a height calculated to fill the remainder of the PDF page that they are on.
 Example usage:

 ```html
 <div id="element-to-print">